kbatyuk/whoidvmods/README.md

-# whoidvmods
+# WHOI Dataverse Mods

-Modified and custom dataverse files used by WHOI dataverse
+This repository contains modified and custom Dataverse configuration files used by the WHOI (Woods Hole Oceanographic Institution) Dataverse instance.

-#citation.tsv
+## Overview

+The files in this repository provide enhancements, customizations, and templates to better support the unique requirements of the WHOI Dataverse.

+## Contents

+- **citation.tsv**
-Added en_US to Enlish language definition.
+  - Added `en_US` to English language definition.

-#cruise.tsv
+- **cruise.tsv**
-Custom template for cruise data
+  - Custom template for cruise data.

+## Usage

+These files are intended for use with the WHOI Dataverse installation.
+Others are welcome to use the files.